aws-samples/aws-waf-ops-dashboards/README.md

 ### Uninstalling

-To remove the solution, disable AWS WAF logging to be sent to this solution, wait some minutes for the last logs to be processed and delete the stack via the AWS CloudFormation console.
+To remove the solution, disable AWS WAF logging, wait some minutes for the last logs to be processed and delete the stack via the AWS CloudFormation console.
 WARNING: When deleted, the logs backup stored on the S3 bucket created by the solution will be deleted along with the bucket.
+Also delete de S3 bucket created through CloudShell.